English not your home language? No problem!

-Please follow the link below to our school website where you will find the following policies and procedures that you may wish to read:
+Please follow the links below where you will find the following policies and procedures that you may wish to read:

 If you wish to make a complaint about any aspect of the SEND provision at Loughton Manor First School, please do so by consulting the procedures detailed in our Complaints policy.

-When pupils join Loughton Manor First School in-year, the Inclusion Manager always tries to ensure that we liaise with the child’s previous school if the child has any additional needs.
-The Inclusion Manager aims to meet with the pupil’s parents prior to them starting at Loughton Manor First School if possible.
+When pupils join Loughton Manor First School in-year, the Assistant Head for Inclusion always tries to ensure that we liaise with the child’s previous school if the child has any additional needs.
+The Assistant Head for Inclusion aims to meet with the pupil’s parents prior to them starting at Loughton Manor First School if possible.
 This helps to ensure a smooth transition and helps the school prepare for the pupil starting Loughton Manor First School.

-For pupils who have an EHC Plan, there will be an agreed series of transition visits and meetings organised by the Inclusion Manager to ensure that arrangements are in place for the child’s transition into Loughton Manor First School.
+For pupils who have an EHCP, there will be an agreed series of transition visits and meetings organised by the Assistant Head for Inclusion to ensure that arrangements are in place for the child’s transition into Loughton Manor First School.
 These meetings will involve Loughton Manor First School staff, staff from the pupil’s previous setting and parents.

-For those pupils transferring to other schools, the Inclusion Manager will liaise with the Inclusion Manager from these schools to organise an individual transition schedule appropriate to the needs of the pupil.
+For those pupils transferring to other schools, the Assistant Head for Inclusion will liaise with the SENDCo/Inclusion Manager from these schools to organise an individual transition schedule appropriate to the needs of the pupil.